Plantronics Plantronics headsets

 Bluetooth is hoped to be a very low cost type of networking, and, as it becomes more widespread, the cost of adding Bluetooth to devices should drop down to perhaps no more than an extra $5-10 on the selling price.

-Bluetooth is designed to be compatible across a range of very different operating systems and devices, including things that you would not normally think of as being 'computer' type items - for example, some types of headset.
-Bluetooth networking can enable the headset to connect with other devices such as your phone, your MP3 player, your computer, or you’re PDA.
+Bluetooth is designed to be compatible across a range of very different operating systems and devices, including things that you would not normally think of as being ‘computer’ type items – for example, some types of headset.
+Bluetooth networking can enable the headset to connect with other devices such as your smart phone, your tablet, your desktop or laptop computer, even your step counter or smart watch (wearable).

 A Bluetooth enabled headset would mean that you can leave your cell phone in your pocket or briefcase, but still receive incoming phone calls.
-If your cell phone supports voice recognition for dialing out, you can even place calls as well as receive them, while never needing to reach for your phone.
-The safety benefits of this, if you're driving, are obvious.
+If your cell phone supports voice recognition for dialing out, such as Siri or Google Assistant, you can even place calls as well as receive them, while never needing to reach for your phone, another feature now these days is the capability to hear your voicemails or text messages, depending on your smart phone’s features.
+The safety benefits of this, if you’re driving, are obvious.
+This allows you to have a more private conversation while on public transportation for example or been able to keep in a call while working out at the gym, to mention a few.

 It is probably better from a health point of view to have a very low powered headset close to your head than it is to have a phone that might be generating 100 or even 300 times as much radio energy close to your head.

 Bluetooth can also help different devices to communicate with each other.
-For example, you might have a phone, a PDA, and a computer.
-If all three devices have Bluetooth capabilities, then (with the appropriate software on each device) you can probably share contact information between all three devices quickly and conveniently.
-And you can look up a phone number on your PDA (or laptop) and then place a call direct from the laptop or PDA, without needing to touch your cell phone.
+For example, you might have a phone, a tablet, and a computer.
+If all three devices have built Bluetooth capabilities, then (with the appropriate software on each device) you can share information between all three devices quickly and conveniently, such as contact information, pictures, small videos, emails and depending on your devices you can start a phone conversation on one and continue on the next one.

 Bluetooth has been slow to become accepted in the market, but now is starting to become increasingly prevalent.
 Prices are falling and increasing numbers of devices are offering Bluetooth connectivity.
 Over one million Bluetooth devices are now being sold every week (although mainly outside the US).